resistics/resistics/docs/source/tutorial/project-environment.rst

     13:01:50 ProjectData: site1             start: 2012-02-10 11:05:00      end: 2012-02-11 23:03:43.992188
     13:01:50 ProjectData: Sampling frequencies found in project (Hz): 128.0, 4096.0

 Another useful function is to view the project timeline.
-This can be done with :python:`projData.view()`.
+This can be done with the :meth:`~resistics.dataObjects.projectData.ProjectData.view` method of :class:`~resistics.dataObjects.projectData.ProjectData`.

 .. literalinclude:: ../../../examples/tutorial/loadProject.py
     :linenos: